Skip to main content

 • Slavery: Sometimes, workers in coffee-growing regions are in a state of debt peonage where the high cost of renting land or interest loans for emergency healthcare has put workers in a state of debt that can only be paid back with labor.
 In addition, coffee plantations that employ debt peonage systems often do not implement healthy and safe work conditions for their workers.
 In 2016, Nestle and Jacobs Douwe Egberts confirmed that they had sold coffee from two Brazilian plantations that were known to use forced labor practices and violated human rights practices.

-3. Concerns of Women’s Equity: In most regions of the world where coffee is produced, 70% of the labor is provided by women, yet leadership roles and agricultural land ownership in the coffee industry are dominated by men.
+3. Women's Equity: In most regions of the world where coffee is produced, 70% of the labor is provided by women, yet leadership roles and agricultural land ownership in the coffee industry are dominated by men.
 This is due to several reasons including different cultural expectations of women in the workforce as well as systemic barriers to credit access or property ownership.
 For example, in Vietnam, a country that produces 16% of the world’s coffee, land ownership is mostly inherited from parents — women are significantly less likely to inherit an equal share of land when compared to their male family members.
 These barriers continue to ensure that women in coffee-growing regions do not reach the same level of financial earnings as the men in the industry.

 Tips for buying ethically sourced coffee:

-2. Fair Trade Certified: this certification ensures that farmers receive a minimum price per pound price for the coffee that is sold($1.40 for non-organic, $1.70 for organic, and a $0.20 community premium).
+2. Look for the Fair Trade Certified* label: this certification ensures that farmers receive a minimum price per pound price for the coffee that is sold ($1.40 for non-organic, $1.70 for organic, and a $0.20 community premium).
 In addition, if market prices are below this minimum, Fair Trade Certified growers receive a higher than market-price rate on whatever product they can sell.

 4. Buy from women-owned coffee: buying from women-owned farmers and coffee brands not only provides economic support to the many women who contribute their labor to produce your coffee but also supports the decision-making capabilities of women in positions of power in the industry.